boubounokefalos/Ender_SW/README.md

-# Ender 3 Pro/V2 to Switchwire Conversion Rev.2
+# Ender 3 Pro/V2 to Switchwire Conversion Release.2

 This is a full conversion of the popular Ender 3 Pro/V2 to a Voron Switchwire.
-The motivation came from [Triano](https://github.com/walttriano) and [his awesome original conversion](https://github.com/walttriano/VoronUsers/tree/master/printer_mods/Triano/Ender_3Pro_Switchwire) that served as a starting point, however almost everything was re-designed from scratch (in order to follow the Voron guidelines and aesthetics more accurately).
+The motivation came from [Triano](https://github.com/walttriano) and [his awesome original conversion](https://github.com/walttriano/VoronUsers/tree/master/printer_mods/Triano/Ender_3Pro_Switchwire) that served as a starting point, however everything was re-designed from scratch (in order to follow the Voron guidelines and aesthetics more accurately).
 Another factor that led to this re-design, was the need to be able to enclose this printer in a, visually, pleasant and, structurally, functional way.
 The ingenious design of 5x MGN12H Linear Rails - 300mm (dual Y axis rail) from Triano was preserved and the printing volume is ~220x220x220.

+# Release 2 Update Changelog:

+- CAD files cleaned up.
+- Small corrections to parts.
+- Added printable deck files (still it's recommended to laser cut them though)
+- Added different .dxfs for rear black panels (in case anyone wants to cut the panels from a material that is not same on both surfaces)
+- Added the option to use the stock Ender 3 LCD screen.

 # Rev.2 Update Changelog: